rikimabur/clean-code/README.md

 ## Liskov Substitution Principle (LSP)
 The LSP states that objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
 That means a subclass should completely adhere to the behavior expected by the superclass.
 The Liskov Substitution Principle encourages a design where subclasses are substitutable for their base classes.

+## Interface Segregation Principle (ISP)
+The Interface Segregation Principle (ISP) advises that no client should be forced to depend on methods it does not use.
+The ISP promotes the segregation of large interfaces into smaller and more specific ones so that clients only need to know about the methods that are of interest to them.
+This approach leads to a more decoupled and maintainable system.